9p4/jellyfin-plugin-sso/README.md

   - `enableFolderRoles`: boolean.
 Determines if role-based folder access should be used.
   - `folderRoleMapping`: object in the format "role": string and "folders": array of strings.
 The user with this role will have access to the following folders if `enableFolderRoles` is enabled.
 To get the IDs of the folders, GET the `/Library/MediaFolders` URL with an API key.
 Look for the `Id` attribute.
   - `roleClaim`: string.
 This is the value in the OpenID response to check for roles.
 For Keycloak, it is `realm_access.roles` by default.
 The first element is the claim type, the subsequent values are to parse the JSON of the claim value.
 Use a "\\." to denote a literal ".".
 This expects a list of strings from the OIDC server.
-- GET `OID/Del/clientId`: This removes a configuration for OpenID for a given client ID.
+- GET `OID/Del/PROVIDER_NAME`: This removes a configuration for OpenID for a given provider name.
 - GET `OID/Get`: Lists the configurations currently available.
 - GET `OID/States`: Lists currently active OpenID flows in progress.